Atlantic canary: Distribution and habitat

 It is endemic to the Canary Islands, Azores and Madeira in the region known as Macaronesia in the eastern Atlantic Ocean.
 In the Canary Islands, it is common on Tenerife, La Gomera, La Palma and El Hierro, but more local on Gran Canaria, and rare on Lanzarote and Fuerteventura, where it has only recently begun breeding.
-It is common in Madeira including Porto Santo and the Desertas Islands, and has been recorded on the Salvage Islands.
+It is common in Madeira including Porto Santo and the Desertas Islands, and has been recorded on the Savage Islands.
 In the Azores, it is common on all islands.
 The population has been estimated at 80,000-90,000 pairs in the Canary Islands, 30,000-60,000 pairs in the Azores and 4,000-5,000 pairs in Madeira.

 It occurs in a wide variety of habitats from pine and laurel forests to sand dunes.
 It is most common in semiopen areas with small trees such as orchards and copses.
 It frequently occurs in man-made habitats such as parks and gardens.
 It is found from sea-level up to at least 760 m in Madeira, 1,100 m in the Azores and to above 1,500 m in the Canary Islands.

 It has become established on Midway Atoll in the northwest Hawaiian Islands, where it was first introduced in 1911.
 It was also introduced to neighbouring Kure Atoll, but failed to become established there.
 Birds were introduced to Bermuda in 1930 and quickly started breeding, but they began to decline in the 1940s after scale insects devastated the population of Bermuda cedar, and by the 1960s they had died out.
 The species also occurs in Puerto Rico, but is not yet established there.
+They are also found on Ascension Island.